glidejs/glide/README.md

 [![glide.js](//glide.jedrzejchalubek.com/images/glide-logotype.png)](//glide.jedrzejchalubek.com)

-[Glide.js](//glide.jedrzejchalubek.com) is a responsive and dependency-free JavaScript ES6 slider and carousel.
+[Glide.js](//glide.jedrzejchalubek.com) is a dependency-free JavaScript ES6 slider and carousel.
 It’s simple, lightweight and fast.
 Designed to slide.
-No less, no more.
+No less, no more

 What can convince you:
 - **Dependency-free**.
 Everything included, ready for action.
-- Lightweight, **~18kb (~6kb gzipped)** with every function on board.
+- Lightweight.
+Only **~18kb (~6kb gzipped)** with every function on board.
 - **Modular**.
 Remove unused modules and drop script weight even more.
 - **Extendable**.
 Plug-in your own modules with additional functions.
 - **Bundlers ready**.
 Using Rollup or Webpack?
 We have your back.